 Different investment styles will perform differently at various times.
 This can cause your portfolio to be out of balance.
 The idea behind rebalancing is to control risk.
 If stocks rally and your equity allocation has grown to 75% vs. your target of 60% your portfolio is now taking more risk than you had planned.
 Should stocks reverse course, you could be exposed to over-sized losses.

 Assuming recent events will continue into the future

 The first 15 plus years of this century have been tough on investors.
 The market tumbled during the 2000-2002 time frame and then again in 2008-2009.
 More recently the stock market dropped steeply and suddenly in the wake of the Bexit vote in the U.K. These events have instilled fear into many investors.
 It’s hard to blame them.

 However this fear and the assumption that recent events will continue into the future might also be keeping you from investing in the fashion needed to achieve your financial goals.
 Taking the events of recent years into account is healthy, however letting these events paralyze you can be destructive to your financial future.
 This holds true for stock market drops as well as protracted bull markets.

 Building a collection of investments instead of a well-crafted portfolio

 Nothing guarantees investment success.
-Avoiding these 9 investing mistakes as well and others can help you increase your chances of success.
+Avoiding these 9 investing mistakes as well as others can help you increase your odds of being a successful investor.

 Please contact me with any thoughts or suggestions about anything you’ve read here at The Chicago Financial Planner .
 Please check out our Resources page for links to some additional tools and services that might be beneficial to you.